danube-messaging/danube_docs/docs/architecture/architecture.md

 The Storage Layer is where the messages are stored.
 It's a plugable architecture, you can choose to use immediate dispatch so the messages are not persisted and sent to the consumers immediatelly, or you can use reliable dispatch where the messages are persisted and sent to the consumers when they are available.

-The Storage Layer introduces flexibility through its pluggable architecture and storing mechanisms including InMemory and Local Disk for simple persistence, or a GRPC storage interface that supports multiple remote backends like S3, GCP Storage, Redis, and TiKV to enhance scalability and durability.
+The Storage Layer introduces flexibility through its pluggable architecture and storing mechanisms including Local Disk for simple persistence, or enhanced scalability and durability via GRPC storage interface that can connect to any [supported object/block storage](https://github.com/danube-messaging/danube-storage) service.

 #### Non-Reliable Dispatch